-Our Board has determined that Albion J. Fitzgerald and Marc E. Goldberg each qualify as an "independent director" under the applicable rules of the SEC and for the purpose of National Instrument 58-101 - Disclosure of Corporate Governance Practices, and that each such person is free of any relationship that would interfere with the individual exercise of independent judgment.
-None of our directors presently hold directorships with other reporting issuers.
+Our Board has determined that each of our current non-employee directors qualify as an "independent director" under the applicable rules of the SEC and the Nasdaq Capital Market, and that each such person is free of any relationship that would interfere with the individual exercise of independent judgment.
+None of our current directors presently hold directorships with other reporting issuers.
+In addition to our current directors, Marc E. Goldberg, served as an independent member of our Board throughout 2017.
+Mr. Goldberg resigned effective April 16, 2018.

 Our Board is responsible for the orientation and education of new members of the Board and all new directors are provided with copies of our policies.
 Prior to joining the Board, each new director will meet with our Chairman and Chief Executive Officer.
 Our Chairman and Chief Executive Officer are responsible for outlining our business and prospects, both positive and negative, with a view to ensuring that the new director is properly informed to commence their duties as a director.
 Each new director is also given the opportunity to meet with our auditors and counsel.
 As part of its annual self-assessment process, our Board determines whether any additional education and training is required for Board members.

-Historically, because of our size and stage of development and the limited number of directors, our Board considered a formal assessment process to be unnecessary and evaluated its own effectiveness on an ad hoc basis.
 Currently, our Governance and Nominating Committee is responsible for annually evaluating and reporting to our Board on the performance and effectiveness of the Board as a whole and its committees.

-Our Board met four times in 2016, and all of our directors attended the meetings.
-In addition, our Board maintained oversight of the Company's business and operations through frequent review, consideration and discussion of matters affecting the Company outside of formal board meetings and acted by unanimous written consent to approve corporate actions on several occasions during 2016.
+Our Board met six times in 2017, and all of our directors attended the meetings.
+In addition, our Board maintained oversight of the Company's business and operations through frequent review, consideration and discussion of matters affecting the Company outside of formal board meetings and acted by unanimous written consent to approve corporate actions on several occasions during 2017.
 Currently, we do not have a policy requiring our Board members' attendance at the annual meetings of our stockholders.